slackhq/foundry/README.md

 There are a _ton_ of miscellaneous tools, utilities, and glue code for Gradle (and various plugins) sprinkled throughout this project.

+## Usage requirements

+SGP expects there to be a `libs` version catalog.

+The following versions are required to be set the above catalog.
+Their docs can be found in `SlackVersions.kt`.
+- `jdk`

 License
 --------